MislavJaksic/Knowledge-Repository/Technology/DevOps/VirtualMachine/README.md

 ## Virtual machines

 VM is an isolated guest operating system running on a host operating system.
 VMs are isolated from one another and from the host OS.

 VMs can be easily destroyed and rebuilt which means that making mistakes in a VM is cheap.
 VMs preserve OS settings, making deployment easier.

 ### Benefits of using a virtual machine

-Increases hardware utilisation.
+* increases hardware utilisation.
-Allows the installation of a different OS on an existing OS.
+* allows the installation of a different OS on an existing OS
-Bundles OS configuration and programs so they can be transported.
+* bundles OS configuration and programs so they can be transported
-Makes catastrophic errors that would normally crash an OS very easy to repair.
+* makes catastrophic errors that would normally crash an OS very easy to repair
-Emulators can even run 64-bit instructions on 32-bit hardware.
+* emulators can even run 64-bit instructions on 32-bit hardware

 ### Virtualisation software